SFDO-Tooling/CumulusCI/docs/concepts.rst

 * ``cci task info <name>``: Learn more about a task ``<name>`` and how to configure its options.
 * ``cci task run <name> --org <org>``: Run the task ``<name>`` against the org ``<org>``.

-        Example: The ``run_tests`` task executes Apex unit tests.
+For example, the ``run_tests`` task executes Apex unit tests.
 If you have an org called ``dev``, you can run this task against it with the command ``cci task run run_tests --org dev``.

 Many operations in CumulusCI, including creating new orgs, use flows.
 Flows are ordered sequences of tasks (and even other flows!) that produce a cohesive outcome, such as an org that's configured to suit a workflow like development, QA, or product demonstration.

 Popular flow commands include: